SEARCH

 It seems like just about anything we find in our kitchen has been heralded as great for our garden—as herbicides, pesticides, fertilizer, or other uses.

-• And, is there a better way?
+• Is this necessary?
+Is there a better way?

 Because, if you’re like me and you want to garden with nature and the environment, not against it, there’s no such thing as choices made in isolation.